No. 1 LSU’s defensive concerns have Orgeron looking inward

 “I look at how as coaches what we can do to get better.
 I think yesterday we spent three hours looking at four plays,” Orgeron said.
 “We give them the right things to do at the right time, and then it’s obviously up to them.”

-It was the fourth time this season the Tigers had given up at least 450 yards and 37 points.
-Nationally, they’re 44th in scoring defense and 47th in total defense.

-None of the other CFP contenders are ranked anywhere near that low in those categories.
+“We just needed to stay disciplined.
+And when you do make corrections, play as one instead of trying to play hero ball,” safety Jacoby Stevens said.
+“We just got caught trying to knock it out ourselves.”

 Injuries to some key defensive players have been a concern.
-Preseason All-America safety Grant Delpit has been playing through pain most of the season and has not lived up to expectations.
+Preseason All-America safety Grant Delpit has been playing through pain most of the season.
 Top defensive linemen Rashard Lawrence and Glen Logan each have missed a few games.
-Also undermining lineup continuity has been the loss of key personnel for off-the-field reasons, such as when linebacker Michel Divinity left the team the week of the Alabama game.
+Divinity’s temporary departure only exacerbated the lack of lineup continuity.

 But Oregon sounded less worried about personnel issues than the fact that defensive schemes simply have not worked out at times — particularly the plan to contain Ole Miss quarterback John Rhys Plumlee, who broke loose for 212 rushing yards Saturday.

 “We were trying to be a little too aggressive,” Orgeron said.
-“We had a couple of guys out of position.
-We got to put our guys in the right position and then have them make the plays when they’re in position.”
+“We had a couple of guys out of position.”

-LSU’s defense will hope to demonstrate improvement this week, but measuring that could be tricky against the woebegone opponent coming up Saturday night.
+LSU’s defense aims to show improvement this week, but measuring that could be tricky against the woebegone opponent coming up Saturday night.
 Arkansas (2-8, 0-6) is at the bottom of the conference, having already fired coach Chad Morris before the end of his second season.
 It’s the Razorbacks’ first game under interim coach Barry Lunney after an open date last week.

 Orgeron, who himself has twice been an interim coach — at USC in 2013 and at LSU in 2015 — pointed out that a coaching change can give a team a lift.
 Each time Orgeron was appointed interim coach, his teams won the first time out with him in charge.